santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 # The Computational Theory of Mind in AI

-This repository contains the code and saved outputs for the Subjectesis experiment with `Qwen/Qwen3.5-4B`: data preparation, both training conditions, validation, final RecToM testing, OpenToM transfer, statistics and exploratory cognitive analysis.
+The repository holds the code and outputs resulting from the Subjectesis experiment `Qwen/Qwen3.5-4B`: Data Preparation, Both Training Conditions, Validation, Final RecToM Test Results, OpenToM Transfer, Statistical Analysis and Exploratory Cognitive Analysis.

-The study asks whether structured perspective-state supervision and bounded review help computational Theory of Mind.
-The results are mixed.
-Improvements, null results and adverse results are retained.
-The cognitive analysis was added after the benchmark results and is exploratory.
+This study aims to determine if Structured Perspective-State Supervision and Bounded Review can improve a Computational Theory of Mind.
+There were varied results.
+Positive Changes, Null Results and Negative Changes are all included.
+The Cognitive Analysis was added after the Benchmark Results and thus is exploratory.

-The Python modules consolidate the executed notebooks, statistical analysis scripts and A100 training continuation.
-Function docstrings explain their purpose, operation and outputs; comments explain experimental choices.
-Prompt wording, labels and scoring rules match the recorded experiment, apart from the explicit OpenToM metadata correction described below.
+The Python modules include the executed Notebooks, Statistical Analysis Scripts and the A100 Training Continuation.
+Docstrings explain what each function does, how it operates and what output it produces; comments provide explanations for particular experimental decisions.
+Prompt Wording, Labels and Scoring Rules correspond to those of the recorded experiment, except for the explicitly documented OpenToM Metadata Correction described below.

 ## Repository contents